An emotional Charleston Mayor John Tecklenburg confirmed Wednesday night that the toddler missing from Johns Island was found safe in Alabama.

 A crowd that had gathered for a vigil for the missing child erupted in cheers as Tecklenburg made the announcement.

-He said an officer in Alabama stopped a suspect and managed to get the girl out of the suspect’s vehicle, but said the suspect got away.
+He said a police chief in Alabama stopped a suspect and managed to get the girl out of the suspect’s vehicle.

 #BREAKING Heidi Todd has been found safe in Riverside Alabama.
 I just spoke to the family pastor. @JohnTecklenburg will make the announcement at 8 p.m. published reports state Todd’s kidnapper is still on the run. #chsnews